Ili (singer): Career

 In 2017, Middlemas released her first single, "Lost and Found", after which she embarked on her debut headline tour across the United Kingdom.
 The Memory Lane Tour consisted of 11 dates.
 In March 2018, she released her second single, "Layla", a tribute to a young girl who died from neuroblastoma cancer.
 Later that year, she released two further singles, titled "Habit" and "Broken Record".

 In August 2019, Middlemas announced that she had adopted the stage name Ili.
 That same month, she released "A Little Bit" as her debut single.
 In September 2019, "Changes" was released as the title track from her debut EP, Changes.
 On 1 November 2019, Ili released the five-track EP Changes.
 She then released the single "Breath" on 8 May 2020.
 Two years later, Ili released "Time Goes By".
 Then in May 2023, she released the song "Tongue Tied", which was noted by Notion for "beginning to transcend Scotland’s borders and make an impact globally".
 In 2025, she was a co-writer on "Voyage", recorded by Zoë Më to represent Switzerland in the Eurovision Song Contest 2025.
+In 2026, Middlemas co-composed the track "Hawaii" with Lawrie for K-pop group Red Velvet's second special summer EP Velvet Summer, in collaboration with member Joy who penned the Korean lyrics.